Rhode Island

 A. Authority

-Power vested in governor, “by and with the advice and consent of the senate,” except in cases of impeachment.
+Power is vested in the governor, “by and with the advice and consent of the senate,” except in cases of impeachment.
 R.I.
 Const. art.
 IX, § 13.
-According to the Office of the Governor, a pardon restores ones right to hold public office and lifts occupational and licensing bars.
-There is no express eligibility requirement – the process is unstructured and petitioners must comply with “any rules and regulations respecting [pardon application] filing and hearing that [the governor] may from time to time prescribe.”
-See R.I.
+According to the Office of the Governor, a pardon restores one’s right to hold public office and lifts occupational and licensing bars.
+There is no express eligibility requirement – the process is unstructured, and petitioners must comply with “any rules and regulations respecting [pardon application] filing and hearing that [the governor] may from time to time prescribe.”
+R.I.
 Gen. Laws § 13-10-1.
+Pardons can be conditional and require compliance with any terms and conditions that may be imposed. § 13-10-2.

 B. Frequency of grants